libreobjet/open-guide/distribution.md

 ------------------
 **How is your object physically distributed?**

-As mentioned in the "Motivations" section, one of the benefits of open source product design is that the documentation can travel faster using contemporary communication tools than shipping an object in a container.
+As mentioned in the Motivations section, one of the benefits of open source product design is that the documentation can travel faster using contemporary communication tools than shipping an object in a container.
 This then potentially seperates even more the places where the objects are imagined from places where objects are built.
 It' is already the case when design is done in western countries for a western market and the resulting objects are produced in countries with cheap labor.
 But with open source product design, this relationship can be totally broken as objects could potentially be designed anywhere and fabricated where they are demanded.
 At least, this is where we do see the benefits of it.
-Of course, this particular relation could be "closed" again if only specific skills and tools that are required to design and produce the objects.
+Of course, this particular relation could be "closed" again if only specific skills and tools are required to design and produce the objects.

 Another benefit of digital distribution of the documentation is when certain objects can't be found in certain parts of the world due to legal restrictions.
 Digital fabrication tools such as a 3D printer have changed the way we look at certain objects and opened the doors to "illegal objects" manufacturing.

-### Distributing physical open source object
+### Distributing physical open source objects

 Something that is quite easier to figure with software is if the software itself is open source.
 This is normally clearly indicated in the software itself.
 But with objets, this can be tricky.
-How can I know that the object I'm using is opensource?
+How can I know that the object I'm using is open source?

-> refer to a license or a sign somewhere on the object.
->  marking by engraving, laser, sticker, the license name or an url where  you can find further informations about this objects (license,  sources...)
-Why?
+There might be ways to expose this with a proper marking or tagging on the object.
+Engraving or sticking a mention of the license and a url where to find further information about the object could be an elegant solution in some cases.
+Or maybe one day, design amateurs will be able to recognise an open source object just by looking at it.
+But until then, this should be something to think of when desgining open source products.

-because  if it is only on separate sheet/document or packaging, this information  can be lost if the user/buyer decide to give this object to other.
-New  user can have no idea about the origin and loose the oportunity of what  open source can give it him (adapt, remix, etc...)
+The main reason is if the licensing is only mentioned on separate documents or packaging, it can be lost if the user decides to give the object away.
+The new users will then have no idea about the origin and loose the opportunity to know the benefits of it (adapt, remix, etc.)
-This  thing is still an issue about the complexity to add information on a  object (small object, smooth materials...).
-We are still looking for new  ideas.

 The dialogue
 ------------------
 **How open is your conversation?**

-The dialogue between a designer and any other person involved in the project will be done through **the documentation**.
+The dialogue between a designer and any other person involved in the project will be done through the **documentation**.
 If you don't document your project, nobody will be able to interact with it in a constructive manner.
 If we could again make a comparison with software, if you don't distribute the source code in a readable manner, if you only distribute binary files, it can not be open source software.
 Same thing with objects, the full documentation is a requirement for open source product design.

 By documentation, we mean all the all the documents one will need to copy and modify the product easily.